Firepits and chimeneas are not only great decorations for any outdoor area, they can keep you toasty and warm in the cooler evenings.

 - Use your barbecue in accordance with the operating instructions.

 - Be aware of the signs and symptoms of carbon monoxide (CO) poisoning – headaches, nausea, breathlessness, dizziness, collapse and loss of consciousness.
+You can use our carbon monoxide detectors to help aid with this.

 - For more information about gas safety visit GasSafeRegister.co.uk.